 Oh, how we feasted yesterday, and I hope those of you in the U.S. had a joyful Thanksgiving day with family and friends.
 We are lucky to now have a fridge abundantly stuffed with leftovers - turkey, stuffing, mashed potatoes, cranberry sauce, gravy.

-The turkey will be re-purposed in our favorite Light Turkey & Corn Chowder or this killer turkey panini (see other ideas here) and the mashed potatoes will be made into Cheesy Chile Leftover Mashed Potato Patties.
+The turkey will be re-purposed in our favorite Light Turkey & Corn Chowder or this amazing turkey panini (see other ideas here) and the mashed potatoes will be made into Cheesy Chile Leftover Mashed Potato Patties.
 And the stuffing?
-Most will be eaten with leftover gravy (I can’t resist it!), but I wanted to come up with a new way to take advantage of those herbaceous stuffing flavors.
+Most will be eaten with leftover gravy (I can't resist it!), but I wanted to come up with a new way to take advantage of those herbaceous stuffing flavors.

 Cue the stuffed mushrooms.
 To make extra room for the stuffing, I removed some of the white part around the mushroom stems, as well as the stems.
 A sharp paring knife should do the trick.

 I used one cup of our leftover Whole Wheat Stuffing with Dried Cherries & Pecans, so the nutritional information listed with the recipe reflects that.
 Knowing that stuffing has the tendency dry out a bit the second day, I added a couple of tablespoons of broth before tucking the stuffing into the partially cooked mushrooms.